Leonidas5052/cis421_Fall2022/Information Security Destry Project 1.md

 2. I downloaded the table and look through it to see what is on it, and I have a pretty good idea of what is expected to be done.

 3. The next step is to start comparing the key to the garbled mess of letters that we are given, except I decide instead to go to the first website I find when I google, decrypt one time pad, go to this url: https://www.boxentriq.com/code-breaking/one-time-pad, enter the key and the encoded phrase and get the key.
 Easy 100 points.

+****************************************************

+Challenge Name: Pixelated

+Category: Cryptography

+Point Value: 100

+Challenger: Destry

+Challenge Description: Two images are given.
+Somehow you are supposed to get a flag from them.

+Steps Taken:

+    - Downloaded both to my local device.
+Opened them both with a text editor and did a quick search for 'picoctf' but nothing came up.

+    - opened them both with Gimp and tried various thing like stacking them and merging them, or stacking them and making them semitransparent, rotating them and merging them.
+Nothing worked.

+    - finally had to look up the solution on https://github.com/Dvd848/CTFs/blob/master/2021_picoCTF/Pixelated.md

+    - supposedly you are supposed to convert both images into arrays and add them together into a single image.

+    - didn't matter anyways, I spent two hours trying to figure out how to open up images in the web shell and nothing was working so the solution isn't helping me.

+    - opened the outputted combined images with less and i'm not even sure it's a valid png file when compared to the other two.

+    - from this point forward I am going to have to implement a timer because im only 4 challenges deep, one of which I found out afterwards doesn't count towards my total, and Ive already spent nearly 15 hours on this project

+**************** Forensics ****************************

+## Forensics

+## Problem 17 Packets Primer (100 Points)

+The goal is to look at a group of packets that are given to you and find the key inside of those packets.

+### Steps Taken
+1. It said that downloading wireshark is a good way to examine packets in the hint so I downloaded wireshark.

+2. I opened the download with wireshark and started to snoop around.
+I had very little ideas of what I was looking for.
+There were some phrases that I could see that were kinda telling me to look at specific packets.

+3. After looking around the packets I found the flag hidden in a set of bytes translated for me to look at and found a key.
+100 points acquired.

+## Problem 18 So Meta (150 points)

+I was given an image and have to find the key hidden in the image somewhere.
+The image is a bunch of half circles and circles.

+### Steps Taken
+1. I watch too many fnaf theory videos.
+The first step that I decided to do for the image was turn it into a text file.
+I used control-f to search for pico and at the end of the new text file, I found the key.
+Easy 150 points.

+*****************************************
+Challenge Name: Matryoshka doll

+Category: Forensics

+Point Value: 30

+Challenger: Destry

+Challenge Description: You are given an image of a Matryoshka doll and have to find some way to get a flag from it.

+Steps Taken:

+    - Downloaded the image gave it a look in windows photos, nothing out of the ordinary.

+    - Found an online metadata viewer @ https://www.metadata2go.com/ looked at the metadata for a while, nothing out of the ordinary except even though the file had the jpg extension the metadata viewer said it was png.

+    - Changed the extension name to png and opened it again in windows photos, nothing changed.

+    - looked at the image in notepad, searched for the word "pico" but also nothing.

+    - looked up the solution.
+Found one by 'ZeroDayTea' and 'Killer Queen' @ https://ctftime.org/writeup/28156

+    - The solution involved using binwalk to extract compressed files hidden in the image.
+You would extract the file, descend one level into the directory where there was another image with a file compressed inside of it.
+I repeated the process four times til i got to 'flag.txt'

+    - opened 'flag.txt'.
+The flag was in it.

+******************** Binary Exploitation ************************

+Challenge Name: Stonks

+Category: Binary Exploitation

+Point Value: 20

+Challenger: Destry

+Challenge Description: You are given a server to connect to with nc and a download for C code and told to exploit it somehow to get the flag.

+Steps Taken:

+    - Looked at the code first, looked like there is a file on the server with the key that gets read into memory when the program is loaded up.

+    - Opened a connection with the webserver, first prompt asks if you want to buy stocks, or look at your stocks, i chose to look at my stocks.
+I had none, and the program ended.

+    - Tried buying stocks, no matter what you input it just spits out a ton of random stocks and ends the program.
+There is no account memory, so nothing I do carries over to the next session.
+    - user buffer is 301 memory addresses long, tried sending it +300 characters.
+Same output as usual, it just ignores everything past the first 301 characters.
+    - Looked up a write up.
+Found one by " Abraxus" and  "kernelarmy" @ https://ctftime.org/writeup/28935
+    - They used a script to do it, but what I ended up doing was sending a ton of "%x" and it dumped the memory as hex code
+    - threw the hex code into an online decoder @ https://onlinestringtools.com/convert-hexadecimal-to-string
+    - had to manually remove some of the useless values and invert the characters in the flag, but otherwise the flag worked.

+********************************************

+Challenge Name: basic-file-exploit

+Category: Binary Exploitation

+Point Value: 100

+Challenger: Destry

+Challenge Description: Given the source code of a file with the flag redacted, and a netcat connection, exploit it to gain the flag.

+Steps Taken:

+    - looked at the source code first, searched for "flag"

+    - found a section of code that essentially said if the user entered a "0" under certain circumstances the program would return the flag.

+    - if ((entry_number = strtol(entry, NULL, 10)) == 0) {
+    puts(flag);
+    fseek(stdin, 0, SEEK_END);
+    exit(0);
+  }

+    - Played with program a bit, you can enter data into a database, read data out of the database, or exit the program.

+    - Entering data doesn't allow you to use 0 except in a string to be saved.

+    - Tried to read entry "0" in the program and I got the flag.

+*********************Reverse Engineering ***********************

 ## Reverse Engineering